 One helpful way that I’ve developed to remember to add the chocolate chips is to have my chips measured out and sitting by my ice cream maker!
 Add the chips about 2 minutes before the ice cream is done churning.

 Now some may be wondering why I didn’t use fresh mint to steep in the cream and used the extract route instead.
 I would need to use a lot of mint to get the kind of flavor I want.
-I don’t have mint growing in my little patio so extract, for me, is the more cost-effective way to go.
+I don’t have mint growing on my little patio so mint extract, for me, is the more cost-effective way to go.
 Sing fresh mint also gives the ice cream a rather grassy taste…

 I have a personal thing about green mint chocolate chip ice cream… I feel like white mint n chip is just weird, plus how many times do you get to eat green ice cream?!
 I love it!
 Now when you see that 12 drops of food coloring are used, you might think that might be a bit much but it really does mellow out a lot against the creamy white base and then when air gets incorporated while it spins.
 Don’t be scared!